Marion Cahalan to John McInerney, March 6th 1963:

 Account of Early Cahalan Family History

 This letter is, in many ways, the foundation text of our Cahalan family genealogy.
 Written by Marion Cahalan, granddaughter of James and Mary Mulfahey Cahalan, immigrants from Ireland, it recounts their lives and the births of their children.
-It survives in three xerox copies and a further typed copy transcribed by my grandfather, Joseph Cahalan, with his notes, which is also below.
-The original is not in my collection, but the number of copies would seem to indicate that others also have this information and that the letter was ascribed great importance as an 'official' statement.
+It survives in three pale xerox copies and a further typed copy transcribed by my grandfather, Joseph Cahalan, with his notes, which is also reproduced and transcribed below.
+The original is not in my collection, but the number of copies would seem to indicate that others also have this information and that the letter was ascribed great importance as a definitive statement.

 The images below reproduce the letter and transcription.
 Note also the discussion at bottom for a consideration of possible errors in the texts.